virantha/pypdfocr/README.rst

 The ``folders`` section defines your filing directories and the keywords associated with them.
-In this example, we have three filing directories (finances, travl, receipts), and some associated keywords for each filing directory.
+In this example, we have three filing directories (finances, travel, receipts), and some associated keywords for each filing directory.
 For example, if your OCR'ed PDF contains the phrase "american express" (in any upper/lower case), it will be filed into ``docs/filed/finances``